carollx/launch-countdown-timer-main/README.md

 The users should be able to:

-- See hover states for all interactive elements on the page
 - See a live countdown timer that ticks down every second (start the count at 14 days)